torvalds/linux/Documentation/filesystems/proc.rst

 0.1 Introduction/Credits
 ------------------------

-This documentation is  part of a soon (or  so we hope) to be  released book on the SuSE  Linux distribution.
-As  there is  no complete documentation  for the /proc file system and we've used  many freely available sources to write these chapters, it  seems only fair  to give the work  back to the  Linux community.
-This work is  based on the 2.2.*  kernel version and the  upcoming 2.4.*.
-I'm afraid it's still far from complete, but we  hope it will be useful.
-As far as we know, it is the first 'all-in-one' document about the /proc file system.
-It is focused  on the Intel  x86 hardware,  so if you  are looking for  PPC, ARM, SPARC, AXP, etc., features, you probably  won't find what you are looking for.
-It also only covers IPv4 networking, not IPv6 nor other protocols - sorry.
-But additions and patches  are welcome and will  be added to this  document if you mail them to Bodo.

 We'd like  to  thank Alan Cox, Rik van Riel, and Alexey Kuznetsov and a lot of other people for help compiling this documentation.
 We'd also like to extend a special thank  you to Andi Kleen for documentation, which we relied on heavily